 You may want to take a break and completely cut off all communication while they’re working through their treatment program.
 You also might want to know how they’re doing, encourage them and keep the lines of communication open so they know they’re loved and supported.
 Whether or not you decide to contact your loved one while they’re in rehab is entirely up to you, but if you do choose to keep in touch, it’s important to understand that most treatment centers have rules and restrictions around phone calls for patients.

-The amount of outside contact our patients here at the Florida House Experience can have varies with each stage of rehab.
+The amount of outside contact our patients here at FHE Health can have varies with each stage of rehab.
 Here’s what you need to know about contacting your loved one, what you can expect and the reasons behind the restrictions on calls during our detox, residential treatment, and outpatient partial hospitalization (PHP) and intensive outpatient programs (IOP) at FHE.

 Contacting a Patient During Detox